jhasun/jhasun.github.io/essays/ai-experience.md

 Other than the uses listed above, I can't think of other uses that I could use AI for within the scope of this course.

 ### III.
 Impact on Learning and Understanding:
 AI is a powerful tool that can be utilized for both educational and professional purposes.
 For software developers, it can be a coding assistant that's there with you every step of the way.
+Since the public release of AI powered tools, it has become a major topic of discussion in learning environments. \
+In my personal experience with AI as an educational tool, I have found it to be a double edged sword.
+On one hand, artificial intelligence provides an extensive amount of information with ease as well as an abundance of solutions to a variety of problems.
+On the other hand, relying on AI as an all-knowing resource to solve all your problems can lead to adverse affects on your actual understanding and skill development.
+I've grown to view AI as just another tool in my developers toolbox, alongside every other skill and tool I have acquired throughout my education.

 ### IV.
 Practical Applications: